Beartime234/slack-pokequiz/docs/about.md

 is used.
 In no uncertain terms, does Pokémon's use of Fan Art constitute a grant to Fan Art's creator to use the Pokémon intellectual property or Fan Art beyond a personal, noncommercial home use.

+## Slack Affiliation

+{{ site.bot_name }} is not created by, affiliated with, or supported by Slack Technologies, Inc.